Zipper: History

 The popular North American term zipper (UK zip, or occasionally zip-fastener) came from the B. F. Goodrich Company in 1923.
 The company used Gideon Sundbäck's fastener on a new type of rubber boots (or galoshes) and referred to it as the zipper, and the name stuck.
 The two chief uses of the zipper in its early years were for closing boots and tobacco pouches.
 Zippers began being used for clothing in 1925 by Schott NYC on leather jackets.

 In the 1930s, a sales campaign began for children's clothing featuring zippers.
 The campaign praised zippers for promoting self-reliance in young children by making it possible for them to dress themselves.
 The zipper beat the button in 1937 in the "Battle of the Fly", after French fashion designers raved over zippers in men's trousers.
-Esquire declared the zipper the "Newest Tailoring Idea for Men", and that among the zippered fly's many virtues was that it would exclude "The Possibility of Unintentional and Embarrassing Disarray."
+A Talon advertisement in the first Esquire magazine declared the zipper the "Newest Tailoring Idea for Men", and that among the zippered fly's many virtues was that it would exclude "The Possibility of Unintentional and Embarrassing Disarray."

-The most recent innovation in the zipper's design was the introduction of models that could open on both ends, as on jackets.
+A later innovation in the zipper's design was the introduction of models that could open on both ends, as on jackets.
 The zipper has become by far the most widespread fastener, and is used on clothing, luggage, leather goods, and various other objects.